-Written By: Brittany Hubler Posted:19 days ago
+Written By: Brittany Hubler Posted:2 months ago

 With reviews already being such an important part of the consumer process, it’s easy to see how reliance on them will only increase in the future.
 With apps like YELP and TripAdvisor, reviews are paving the way for some businesses, while blowing out the flame for others.
 According to a report from Nielson’s Global Trust in Advertising, the second most trusted form of brand information is online consumer reviews.